knative/docs/docs/bookstore/page-3/pg3-badword-svc.md

 ![Image 2](images/image2.png)

-A running serverless Knative function that contains a python application that receives the new review comments as CloudEvent and returns the result that tells your input text contains any inappropriate languages or not.
+A running serverless Knative Function that contains a python application that receives the new review comments as CloudEvent and returns the result that tells your input text contains any inappropriate languages or not.
 The result is sent back as CloudEvent.

 !!! info
     We are using the `profanity_check` library to detect the bad words in the text.
 It is a open source library.
 Please see the disclaimer here.
 The result may not be 100% accurate.